Chapter 8: Features of Serial Meaning

 Processional Narratives

 It may happen, in fact is very likely, that as architectures step through a procession, the architectures at succeeding steps will be similar to the ones they have just replaced, allowing some narratives to continue in successive architectures while the architectures themselves do not.
 That is, at each step in a procession, some narratives of the resulting architecture continue narratives that were present in the preceding architecture despite the preceding architecture having been replaced.
-An architecture and its identity may be disrupted but some of its narratives may continue in an architecture that replaces it.
+An architecture and its identity may be disrupted but some of its narratives may continue in the architecture that replaces it.
 In a dynasty, for example, narratives of the ruling family continue even though individual rulers have passed on.

 A processional narrative is not itself an object or an architecture even though it arises through architective procession.
-Not being an object, it has no lasting identity (as I have defined it), but rather a collection of continuing and evolving themes.
+Not being an object, it has no lasting identity (as I have defined it), but rather a collection of continuing architective fields of meaning and narrative themes.
 Not being an object, it cannot engage in interaction (as I have defined it) nor aggregate or exercise control, but it can organize the serial meanings and narratives of its contributing architectures to its themes.
 Not being an object, it cannot be disrupted but being a narrative it can be terminated.
 (An object, such as a name or an icon, may be associated with a processional narrative, and that object can have an identity.)

-Though the topmost level of each architecture in a procession is at the apex of control in its own architecture it is not at the apex of that architecture's organization, for its serial meanings may yet be organized by a processional narrative.
+Though the topmost level of each architecture in a procession is at the apex of control in its own architecture it is not at the apex of that architecture's organization, for its architective serial meanings may yet be organized by a processional narrative.
 Conversely, though a processional narrative may be at the apex of organization of all its contributing architectures, it does not control any of them.

 It could be argued that a spore traveling through space and seeding on another planet (as proposed in ideas such as panspermia) would continue an architective narrative well beyond the architective limits of its originating planet, but this again only pushes the boundary of architective isolation further out without eliminating it, since there would ultimately be a limit to how far an object could travel (given the Einstein speed limitation) and the time a spore can remain viable.

-Interactions vs Serial Meanings
+Interactions and Serial Meanings

 Interactions and serial meanings are quite different.